Our Safeguarding Children Policy and our Safeguarding Adults Policy provide more information about our own procedures

 Schools/Facilities may wish to ask a coach direct questions around how they would deal with a safeguarding incident.

 If you wish to report any concerns within Guernsey Sports Commission programmes, please contact one of the GSC Welfare Officers (details below)

 If you have a concern, or wish to report anything within a Guernsey sport, you can do so to your sport’s Child Welfare Officer who will be able to support you.

-If you are dissatisfied with how your concern is being dealt with by your sport, please contact one of the Guernsey Sports Commission Welfare Officers.
+If you are dissatisfied with how your concern is being dealt with by your sport, please contact the Guernsey Sports Commission's Welfare Officer.

 Graham Chester | email@example.com